 The device /dev/cu.SLAB_USBtoUART does not take a port number.

-FirmwareThere are three types of DM-15 firmwares.
-Each provides a different number of registers:
+FirmwareThere are three types of DM15 firmwares.
+Each of them provides a different number of registers:

 - Standard: 64 registers

 Start the DM15 with E–ON.
 The firmware information is displayed as long as you hold the ON key.
 On the Simulator select the "Number of registers" that complies with the firmware of your DM15.

 It is recommended to have the same number of registers on the HP-15C Simulator and the DM15.
 If the number of registers differs, it is likely that not all data can be exchanged between the two devices.
 The data transfer also depends on the allocation of memory.
 For more details on allocation of memory see "Appendix C Memory Allocation" in the HP-15C LE Owner's Handbook.